 - If you are separated from your spouse or civil partner but not divorced, they will inherit some or all of your estate under the intestacy rules.

 - Children inherit equally under the laws regardless of their needs.

-- Your assets may have to be sold so that your Estate can be split among your heirs; this could mean your husband or wife having to move out of the marital home.
+- Your assets may have to be sold so that your estate can be split among your heirs; this could mean your husband or wife having to move out of the home you live in.

 - If you have no immediate family, distant relatives you have never met may inherit from you rather than friends.

 - If you have no living relatives, the state gets everything.